ON THIS PAGE

 "Notable guests have included musician John Tesh, former USSR president Mikhail Gorbachev, former president of India Dr. APJ Abdul Kalam, former U.S. Attorney General John Ashcroft, Christian singer Jaci Velasquez, former Arkansas governor Mike Huckabee, pianist Roger Williams, Christian singer Joy Williams, Backstreet Boys member and Christian singer Brian Littrell, Christian singer Natalie Grant, actor Noah Gray-Cabey, former tennis star Michael Chang, Irish tenor Ronan Tynan, American tenor Daniel Rodriguez, musical group The Oak Ridge Boys, Christian singer Sara Groves, radio talk-show host Dr. Laura Schlessinger, MLB baseball player Kirk Gibson and actor Denzel Washington".

-Schuller was also said to have made more than $50 million a year, and was the "author of over 30 books (six of which found a place on the New York Times and Publishers Weekly best-seller lists) and helped train ministers from around the world)
+Schuller helped train ministers from around the world, was the "author of over 30 books (six of which found a place on the New York Times and Publishers Weekly best-seller lists) and was also said to have made more than $50 million a year.

 In today's Biblically illiterate church the fact that Robert Schuller had a grandfatherly smile that stretched from ear to ear and a demeanor that invited trust - was apparently more than enough to convince many thousands of Christians that his teachings were Biblically based.